jtomchak/jsfoundations/Day2/info.md

 ```
 ---
 # Decision Constructs
-* and the else-if part
+* and the else if part

 ```javascript
 const evaluateSomething = false;